akhlak-mahmood/ising-model-2d/README.md

 lattice.finish_movie()
 ```

-See source comments for details.
+See source comments for more details and examples.

 ## License
 The MIT License (MIT)